Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 Sunday’s game might have been a comfortable win if not for two lost fumbles that led to 14 Pittsburgh points.

 Both involved Chris Carson.
-Carroll only blamed Carson for one, when he got the ball knocked out of his hands in the first half.
-The other occurred on a play when a missed assignment allowed a free rusher to disrupt a handoff from Wilson to Carson
+Carroll blamed Carson for only one, when he got the ball knocked out of his hands in the first half.
+The other occurred on a play when a missed assignment allowed a free rusher to disrupt a handoff from Wilson to Carson.

 But the early lost fumble was Carson’s second in two weeks.
 And unlike last week, Carroll offered a pretty stern assessment, saying the fumbles simply can’t continue.